merative/acd-containers/src/pages/configeditor/download_openshift.md

 ## Deploying to Custom ACD Configuration Editor Environments (optional)

 ACD Configuration Editor provides the ability to deploy published cartridges to ACD instances in production environments.
-To configure additional custom environments, the following files must be modified and the Cartridge microservice must be redeployed using Helm (see Installation instructions above).
+To configure additional custom environments, the following files must be modified and the Cartridge microservice must be redeployed using Helm (see Installing ACD Configuration Editor instructions above).

 1. `ibm-wh-acd-ce/crtg/chart/crtg/rev-proxy.conf`